-Mariano Etkin is an Argentinean composer, which is among the most important Latin-American composers of the second half of the twentieth century.
-He received his main musical education in his hometown, Buenos Aires, and continued his studies in the United States and Europe.
-Both, his musical creation as his theoretical production are a benchmark for composers and researchers.
+Mariano Etkin is an Argentinean composer, who is among the most important Latin-American composers of the second half of the twentieth century.
+He first received a musical education in his hometown, Buenos Aires, and continued his studies in the United States and Europe.
+Both his music and his theoretical works are a benchmark for composers and researchers.
 By exploring perception thresholds, Etkin’s works unfold between real and apparent in a profuse and ambiguous sound world.
 His writings address the study of musical works and issues around music creation.

 Timeline of Life